 - Miscarriages - poorly controlled blood-sugar level or having severe complications are at some risk for miscarriage.
-Otherwise, the risk is no greater than that of the general population.
+Otherwise, the risk is no higher than that of the general population.

-- Large Babies – chances may increase by high maternal blood-glucose level, makes the delivery more difficult, and needs to perform caesarean.
-This effect can be reduced by maintain blood-sugar levels near normal.
+- Large Babies – chances may increase by high maternal blood-glucose level, makes the delivery more complicated, and needs to perform cesarean.
+Reduce this effect by maintaining blood-sugar near normal.

 - Polyhydramnios - too many amounts of amniotic fluid throughout pregnancy, it is a less common effect.
 It causes an overly distended belly, rarely may cause harmful consequences.

-- Edema - Swelling is a commonly happens during pregnancy.
+- Edema - Swelling is commonly happening during pregnancy.
 Limiting salt intake can help to reduce this excessive accumulation of fluids.